Pre Shoot Preparation

 Don’t go overboard, people will be more willing to explore further in a virtual tour if they feel every scene will offer them something new.

-Organising the shoot
+Organising your shoot

-When you have a good idea on the amount and location of the scenes to shoot, we advise having a simple schedule in place.
-For small, 3, 6 or 10 scene shoots this may be a simple case of listing the scenes in a suitable shooting order.
+When you have a good idea on the amount and location of the scenes to shoot we advise having a simple schedule in place.
+For small 3, 6 or 10 scene shoots this may be a simple case of listing the scenes in a suitable shooting order.
 For large projects this may involve scheduling in scenes for certain times, for example when rooms become free at certain times of the day.
-We advise to allow around 5-10 minutes to shoot each scene, plus any travelling times or waiting times between each one.

 Setting the scene

 One of the most important things with any shoot is ‘dressing’ and preparing the scene.
 With normal static photography it is possible to ‘hide’ elements of a room you may not like, but with 360 imagery there isn’t always that option.
-Take a look at the tips below and you’ll be in the best possible shape for the shoot!

 Ensure the layout of the room/location is as you want it for the tour.
-If you want specific items in shot let the photographer know before hand so he can take this into account when positioning the camera.
+If you want specific items in shot let the photographer know before hand so they can take this into account when positioning the camera.